-These consolidated financial statements include the accounts of the Company and its wholly owned US subsidiaries.
+These interim condensed consolidated financial statements include the accounts of the Company and its wholly owned US subsidiary.
 All intercompany balances and transactions have been eliminated on consolidation.
 The Company consolidates subsidiaries where it has the ability to exercise control.
 Control of an investee is defined to exist when the investor is exposed, or has rights to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Particularly, the Company controls investees, if and only if, the Company has all of the following: power over the investee; exposure, or rights to variable returns from its involvement with the investee; and the ability to use its power over the investee to affect its returns.

-The consolidated financial statements of the Company include the following subsidiaries:
+The consolidated financial statements of the Company include its wholly owned subsidiary, Tintina Montana, Inc. ("TMI") which in turn wholly owns the Black Butte Copper underground project.